 You can avoid Court by reaching an agreement with your spouse on the issues arising from your separation.
 You may be able to achieve this by using Alternate Dispute Resolution techniques, such as negotiation through lawyers and with mediation.

-Even if a Court action is stated, settlement is often reached before trial.
+Even if a Court action is started, settlement is often reached before trial.

 It is always advisable, and in your best interest to obtain legal advice before commencing mediation or attempting to resolve family law issues on your own.
 Time spent in reaching a settlement that will not stand up in Court is a waste of effort and will only create bad feelings, which can be difficult to overcome.